stanfordnlp/dspy/docs/docs/api/Example.md

 ## Alias

-This object can also be accessed as `dspy.evaluate.answer_exact_match`
+This object can also be accessed as `dspy.primitives.Example`